Wall St Week Ahead-Rocky stock market faces Fed test with eyes on tightening plans

 Meanwhile, investor sentiment is dour.
 The percentage of individual investors describing their six-month outlook for stocks as "bearish" rose to 59.4%, its highest level since 2009, according to the latest weekly survey from the American Association of Individual Investors.

-To be sure, after the market's recent slide, the Fed's actions could provide some comfort should they avoid raising new concerns.
+To be sure, after the market's recent slide, the Fed's actions could provide some comfort.
 Following the Fed's expected rate hike in March, the S&P 500 rallied more than 8% over the ensuing two weeks.

-Investors will continue to keep an eye on corporate results, after a mixed week of earnings from megacap companies.
+Investors will keep an eye on corporate results, after a mixed week of earnings from megacap companies.
 Reports from Pfizer PFE.N, Starbucks SBUX.O and ConocoPhillips COP.N are due next week, among others.

 With the calendar flipping to May, seasonality also looms as a possible factor for investors.
-The S&P 500's strongest six months of the year since 1946 have been November through April, when the index has risen an average of 6.8%, according to CFRA.
+The S&P 500's strongest six months of the year since 1946 have been November through April, when the index has risen an average of 6.8%, according to a CFRA note earlier in the week.

 By comparison, the index has gained only 1.7% on average from May-October.